CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab05.md

 Let’s add a few measures which we need to create the Sales dashboard.

 1. Select **Sales table** from the model view.
 We want to add the measures to the Sales table.
 1. From the top menu, select **Home -> New Measure**.
-Notice formula bar is displayed.
+The notice formula bar is displayed.
 1. Enter **Sales = SUM(Sales[Sales_Amount])** in the **formula bar**.
-1. Click the **check mark** in the formula bar or click Enter button.
+1. Click the **check mark** in the formula bar or click the Enter button.
 1. In the Properties panel on the right, expand **Formatting** section.
 1. From the **Format** dropdown select **Currency**.
 1. Set **Decimal places** to **0**.